viliask/viliask/README.md

 - 👋 Hi, I’m @viliask
 - 👀 I’m interested in Symfony framework
-- 🌱 I’m currently learning about Sulu and Grav projects
+- 🌱 I’m currently learning about Sulu and Bolt projects
 - 💞️ I’m looking to collaborate on reservation APIs like booking to integrate its data with web app
 - 📫 You can send an email to kamil.wilas@outlook.com